 The imposition of US sanctions is an increasingly controversial topic.
-Under Trump’s presidency, the number of sanctions doubled compared to the one imposed by the past presidents of the United States, including Barack Obama and George W. Bush.
+The Trump administration weaponised sanctions, the number of sanctions doubled compared to the one imposed by the past presidents of the United States, including Barack Obama and George W. Bush.
 The main target of this new policy is Iran, which is affected by US sanctions since 1979.

 Between 2017 and 2021, during Trump’s administration, the average number of annual additions to the US sanctions list was 1,027.5, which cannot be compared to the 533 additions of President Obama and the 435 of President Bush.
 Until 2017, the record was set by President Obama, which in 2016 added 695 new entities and individuals to the US list.
 His main priorities were Iran, between 2010 and 2015, and Russia, between 2014 and 2016.